Alfresco/docs-alfresco/federation-services/latest/config/index.md

 * Preferred licensing and payment requirement model.
 The API used to retrieve private messages has limited usage.
 Usage beyond certain amounts require payment.
 For testing, stick to the default, but note that you will run out after 500 messages.
 * Retrieve attachments attached to chat logs: Will attach documents as additional binaries for each message.

-> **Note**: If you wish to process a message via push event, there are some restrictions.
+> **Note:** If you wish to process a message via push event, there are some restrictions.

 * Private Chats are not available.
 Attempting to execute the push event against private chats will cause an error.
 * The output for an event chat will always be in html format.